-New subtype of ataxia identifiedApril 29th, 2013 in Neuroscience /
+New subtype of ataxia identifiedApril 29, 2013 in Medicine & Health / Neuroscience

 Researchers from the Germans Trias i Pujol Health Sciences Research Institute Foundation (IGTP), the Bellvitge Biomedical Research Institute (IDIBELL), and the Sant Joan de Déu de Martorell Hospital, has identified a new subtype of ataxia, a rare disease without treatment that causes atrophy in the cerebellum and affects around 1.5 million people in the world.
 The results have been published online on April 29 in the journal JAMA Neurology.